vbajs/better-mpv-config/README.md

 ### Windows Users

-Download repo as a ZIP via the "Code" button then extract the ZIP in the releases section to the location: `%APPDATA%/mpv/`
+Download repo as a ZIP via the "Code" button then extract the ZIP to the location: `%APPDATA%/mpv/`

 * Additional for better video playback: